 Proprietary Temporary Roof Systems

 Proprietary temporary roof systems, such as Haki, Keder by Layher, and Dessa by Altrad, offer a versatile and safe alternative to traditional temporary roofing solutions.
 These systems are designed with enhanced safety, adaptability, and cost efficiency in mind, making them an attractive choice for construction companies looking for a reliable and effective temporary roofing solution.
+The Ubix system, in particular, is noted for its complexity of installation, which requires specialized skills and can lead to increased labour costs due to the need for qualified professionals.

 While proprietary temporary roof systems may have some limitations in terms of availability and compatibility with preexisting structures, their benefits often outweigh these drawbacks.